-There has been a sea-change in the worlds of MariaDB and MySQL.
+There has been a sea-change in the worlds of MariaDB, MySQL, and Percona.
 They have, belatedly but still in a most welcome fashion, come around to the way of thinking that has been the norm in the daemontools world for two decades.
-Version 1.28 of the nosh toolset takes advantage of this thinking to bring service bundles for MariaDB and MySQL closer to the daemontools norm.
+Version 1.28 of the nosh toolset takes advantage of this thinking to bring service bundles for MariaDB, MySQL, and Percona closer to the daemontools norm.

-The (very) old way of doing things was for MariaDB and MySQL to be started by an
+The (very) old way of doing things was for MariaDB, MySQL, and Percona to be started by an

 rc script, for either van Smoorenburg